mandrusanjay123/SQL-Query-Generator/README.md

 2. Generate the corresponding SQL query.
 3. Display expected output as a sample table.

-## 🎯 Future Improvements
-* 🌐 Expand support for other types of database queries.
-* 📊 Add an option for advanced SQL optimizations.
-* 🚀 Deploy on a cloud platform for global access.

 ## 🤝 Contributing
 We welcome contributions!
 Follow these steps to contribute: